aaltsys/doc-server3/workstation/05_net-use.rst

 DOS and some Windows applications rely on device mapping techniques to talk to network fileshares and other services.
-A mapping associates a Windows host and device name with a local virtual hardware device specification using (I believe Novell's) :command:`NET USE` commands.
+A mapping associates a Windows host and device name with a local virtual hardware device specification using :command:`NET USE` commands.

 While the :command:`NET USE` command includes a method of remembering mappings, Windows has a corresponding habit of forgetting mappings at inopportune times.
 Consequently script files should be created to execute mappings from desktop icons.

-The following instructions are written in to work for both Windows XP and Windows 7.
+The following instructions are intended to work in both Windows XP and Windows 7.
 Testing was performed on Professional editions only.

 .. _downloads: